mccraigmccraig/clomponents/README.md

 ## Stupid simple component management for clojure apps

-a component is some resource with a create/destroy lifecycle. clomponents gives you a registry of components, and a way of defining functions to create/destroy/do-other-things the components
+a component is some resource with a create/destroy lifecycle. clomponents gives you a registry of components, and a way of defining functions to create/destroy/do-other-things to the components

-each component is defined by a config hash. there must at least be a create function for the component, which takes a single argumen (the config), and can be found by
+each component is defined by a config hash. there must at least be a create function for the component, which takes a single argument (the config)

+a destroy function may also be defined, which takes two arguments : the config and the object, and further arbitrary action functions may be defined, which will also take the same two arguments as destroy : the config and object

+functions can be found in several ways :

 * namespace qualified reference : `{:create 'foo/create-me}`
 * default namespace and unqualified reference : `{:ns 'foo :create 'create-me}`
-* default name `create` in namespace : `{:ns 'foo}` will use `'foo/create`
+* default name in namespace : `{:ns 'foo}` will use `'foo/create` for creation and `'foo/destroy` for destruction
 * literal function : `{:create (fn [config] "do something"}`

-a destroy function may also be defined, which takes two arguments : the config and the object

-further arbitrary action functions may be defined, and they will also take the same two arguments as destroy : the config and object

 ## Usage